Mesto Stainless Steel Compression Sprayer - 5 litre

-The Mesto sprayers are packaged, as usual, in brightly coloured boxes with plenty of good quality, informative photos and basic information and is of a construction that felt strong enough to both hold and give some decent protection to the contents.
+This Mesto sprayer is packaged, as usual, in a brightly coloured box with plenty of good quality, informative photos and basic information and is of a construction that felt strong enough to both hold and give some decent protection to the contents.
 I like the way that the box lid is cut so that it can form a handle.
 A nice touch.

 Upon opening the box, I look for the instruction manual and with these sprayers we get not one but two.
 The first is more of a leaflet which opens out and gives technical information on metering and spraying rates.
 It looks very technical but is very informative and a reminder that these sprayers are intended to be used, not just by amateurs but, but professionals.
 The main instruction manual is printed in six languages so the 47 pages are not of interest to many of us but the 7 that are printed in English tells you everything that you need to know from a welcome message and safety notices through technical information, assembly instructions, care & maintenance information and a faults guide.

 Having had a quick read, I decided it was time to have a look at the sprayers themselves.
 Everything was nicely packed around the tank so to remove the sprayer from the box only required the hose to be put to one side, a gently pull on the tank handle and the sprayer lifted easily from the box.
-My first impression of the 3595 is that stainless steel makes for a really, very impressive looking tank.
-The 3565 has a yellow, polyester coating which, whilst not as attractive as the stainless steel, still looks bright and does make the printed markings stand out well.
+My first impression of the sprayer is that stainless steel makes for a really, very impressive looking tank.
 I like the brass lance and nozzle and the coiled 2.5-meter hose.
-The coiled hose reduces the hose length to around 30cm so this is a nice space saving idea which also means that you are not going to get caught up in a long hose.
+This recoil hose reduces the hose length to around 30cm so this is a nice space saving idea which also means that you are not going to get caught up in a long hose.
 The sprayer itself has three storage holes for lances, a nice big tank handle, pressure release valve, pressure gauge and small storage compartment.
 These last three are all recessed into the top of the sprayer which kept nice sight lines.
 This is not important when it comes to the operation of the sprayer but, I feel, it does show that time has been taken to design a sprayer that isn’t just effective but also looks good.

 After skimming through the instruction manual, the assembly didn’t look very difficult.
 There are only three parts to attach to the tank; the shoulder strap, coiled hose and lance.
 The hose and lance handle are already connected to each other so one less job to do.
 The padded shoulder strap is fed through the two slots in the rear of the sprayer and whilst a little fiddley, it only took me a few moments to fit.
 The lance is easily threaded onto the lance handle and the hose screws into the base of tank.
 TIP: There is a small lock that, when pushed into place, stops the hose from accidentally unscrewing.
 I would suggest that it is a good idea to use it.